Ellariel/ellariel/README.md

 ### Hi there 👋
 This repo is divided into three parts:
-- Research in green computing and reinforcement learning
+- Research in green computing and reinforcement learning:

   ⚡ [ln-one-shot-path-planning](https://github.com/Ellariel/ln-one-shot-path-planning)
 - Research in environmental psychology: